-- 1. Improved understanding of Arctic change and its local and global effects that capitalizes on: innovative and optimized observation infrastructure; advances in understanding of fundamental processes; and new approaches to modeling interactions among the natural environment, built environment, and social systems. - 2.
+- Improved understanding of Arctic change and its local and global effects that capitalizes on: innovative and optimized observation infrastructure; advances in understanding of fundamental processes; and new approaches to modeling interactions among the natural environment, built environment, and social systems. - 2.
 New and enhanced research communities that are diverse, integrative, and well-positioned to carry out productive research on the interactions or connections between Arctic natural and built environments and social systems and how these connections inform our understanding of Arctic change and its local and global effects. - 3.
 Research outcomes that inform U.S. national security, economic development, and societal well-being and enable resilient, sustainable Arctic communities. - 4.
 Enhanced efforts in formal and informal education that focus on the multi-scale impacts of Arctic change on natural and built environments and social systems and broadly disseminate research outcomes.

 In FY 2017, NSF issued a Dear Colleague letter (DCL) on the Growing Convergence Research Big Idea (NSF 17-065)1 to explore convergence approaches within four of the research-focused NSF Big Ideas, including NNA.
 This DCL requested proposals for Research Coordination Networks (RCNs), workshops, and activities to enhance Arctic observational systems.
 In FY 2018, NSF issued a DCL on Stimulating Research Related to NNA (NSF 18-048),2 requesting research proposals building on the FY 2017 awards, as well as proposals for workshops and RCNs.
 NSF awarded 25 new projects under these two DCLs and related opportunities with budgets ranging from \$50,000 to \$1.50 million lasting up to 60 months.
 In FY 2019, NSF issued a solicitation for NNA (NSF 19-511)3 and made 13 awards to support research projects, and eight awards to support planning projects that will develop convergence research teams, with budgets ranging from \$13,000 to \$3.0 million lasting up to 60 months.
+In FY 2020, NSF issued a solicitation for NNA (NSF 20-514)4 and made six awards to support research projects and 11 awards to support planning projects; NSF also leveraged NNA funds to support four additional research projects that serve NNA goals but are managed by other programs at NSF.
+In FY 2021, NSF awarded a multi-year cooperative agreement for the Navigating the New Arctic Community Office to support coordination among NNA projects, build and strengthen relationships between NNA researchers and Arctic residents, and coordinate effective knowledge dissemination, education, and outreach related to NNA and convergence research in the Arctic.

-FY 2021 Investments
+FY 2022 Investments

-NSF's NNA activities in FY 2021 will focus on enabling advances in priority areas, which will be developed by building on outcomes from FY 2017 to FY 2020 activities.
-In FY 2020, NNA is focusing on convergent social/built/natural environment systems science; advances in observation, communication, and computation and data systems; and community-coordination activities.
-In FY 2021, NSF will continue support for NNA, and expects to issue another solicitation.
+NSF's NNA activities in FY 2022 will focus on enabling advances in priority areas, which will be developed by building on outcomes from FY 2017 to FY 2021 activities.
+In FY 2021, NSF issued a revised NNA solicitation (NSF 21-524)5 that focuses on convergent social/built/natural-environment systems science; advances in observation, communication, computation, and data systems; and community-coordination